enkidevs/curriculum/JavaScript/Functions/keep-to-the-scope.md

 * `'hello'`
 * `undefined`
 %exp
-Printing a when the if condition passes means the value we assign to a in the if body will be printed.
+`let` is scoped to the first enclosing block, so the initial value of `a` is overwritten.
 %
 ---